-In the near foreseeable future, stemming from the imminent global recession as well as the uncertainties from the COVID-19 pandemic that severely affected the global economy condition as mentioned above, we expect the operating environment the Group is facing will be challenging and intense, especially in the context of the Ringgit Malaysia against United States Dollar ("USD"), Singapore Dollar ("SGD") and Euro ("EUR") and these developments may affect the Group's profit margin.

-The Group is exposed to foreign currency risk primarily through sales and purchases of raw materials, i.e. paper rolls and machineries that were transacted in USD, SGD and EUR, as a result of strengthening of USD, SGD and EUR against RM.
+In the near foreseeable future, stemming from the imminent global recession as well as the uncertainties from the COVID-19 pandemic that severely affected the global economy condition, we expect the operating environment the Group faces will be challenging and intense, especially in the context of the Malaysian Ringgit ("RM") against United States Dollar ("USD") and these developments may affect the Group's profit margin.
+The Group is exposed to foreign currency risk primarily through sales of paper-based stationery products as well as purchases of raw materials, i.e. paper rolls and machineries that were transacted in USD as a result of strengthening of USD against RM.

 The Group does not practice any active hedging of foreign currency due to unpredictable fluctuation of foreign currency, especially in this volatile economic condition.
 The management of foreign currency risk is performed through close monitoring of foreign currency movement with limited hedging through forward contracts when necessary and prudent cash flow planning by the Management.

-In order to reduce the impact of foreign currency on the cost of paper packaging and paper based stationery products produced, the Group reduced its dependency on import of paper rolls from overseas by substituting the consumption requirements through local sources.
+In order to reduce the impact of foreign currency on the cost of paper packaging and paper-based stationery products produced, the Group reduced its dependency on import of paper rolls from overseas by substituting the consumption requirements through local sources.